Nominal Type Theory by Nullary Internal Parametricity: Nominal Pattern Matching

-Regarding unrestricted Kripke parametricity, we observe that the quantification on preorders is \emph{hard-coded} into $[f]_{\mathsf{K}2}$, i.e.\ $[f]_{\mathsf{K}2}$ is not the mere meta-theoretical conjunction of its $W$-restricted Kripke parametricities.
+Regarding unrestricted Kripke parametricity, we observe that the quantification (*) on preorders is \emph{hard-coded} into $[f]_{\mathsf{K}2}$, i.e.\ $[f]_{\mathsf{K}2}$ is not the mere meta-theoretical conjunction of its $W$-restricted Kripke parametricities.
 In particular $[f]_{\mathsf{K}2}$ lives one universe level higher than $f$ which is peculiar.
-Interestingly this hard-coding plays a crucial role in the proof of the roundtrip at HOAS.
-Indeed, within Atkey's model, the proof introduces a variable $B:\cU$ and uses (roughly) $[f]_{\mathsf{K}2} (\mathsf{List}\,B)\,(B:\cU)$ to conclude.
-This is a form of diagonalization: $B$ is used both for typing and as data.
-We can not internalize such a diagonalization argument.
+Interestingly this hard-coding plays a crucial role in Atkey's proof of the roundtrip at $\forall A. (A \to A \to A) \to ((A \to A) \to A) \to A$.
+Indeed, within Atkey's model, the proof introduces a variable $B:\cU$ and uses $[f]_{\mathsf{K}2}$ at preorder $W:= \mathsf{List}\,B$ with prefix ordering, and at type $A_0 := B$ (and some other type for $A_1$).
+So $B$ intervenes both to determine the kind of parametricity being used $(W := \mathsf{List}\,B)$, and as an input for this parametricity ($A_0 := B$).
+We see this as a form of diagonalization, which we were not able to internalize.